Guide · behavioral-prep

 Why interview anxiety hits new grads hardest

 You've never done this before.
 That's the whole reason.
 The brain interprets novel high-stakes situations as physical threats, and it dumps cortisol and adrenaline the same way it would if you saw a bear.
+Cortisol is the stress hormone that, in short bursts, narrows attention and shrinks working memory: useful for outrunning a predator, terrible for recalling a graph traversal.
 Heart rate climbs, palms sweat, working memory shrinks.
 None of this is a sign you can't do the job.
 It's a sign your body is paying attention.

 The good news: every senior engineer you'll ever meet went through the same response their first ten interviews.
-They didn't outgrow anxiety — they built a routine that contains it.
+They didn't outgrow anxiety; they built a routine that contains it.
+The trigger is the same whether it's a phone screen, a behavioral interview, or a five-round onsite, so the routine you build transfers to all of them.
+If round-1 nerves are specifically your problem, this stacks with how to handle virtual-onsite fatigue as a CS new grad once the full loop arrives.

 The night before